 For trade receivables, the Group applies a simplified approach in calculating ECL and recognizes a loss allowance based on lifetime ECL at each reporting date.
 These are the expected shortfalls in contractual cash flows, considering the potential for default at any point during the life of the financial assets.
 In calculating the ECL, the Group has established a provision matrix that is based on its historical credit loss experience and external indicators, adjusted for forward-looking factors specific to the debtors and the economic environment.
-Loss allowance of approximately 93% (2017: 93%) on Group's outstanding trade receivables over one year past due of US\$11,334,000 (2017: US\$12,634,000) was provided as at 31 December 2018 and the management consider that the credit risks inherent in the Group's outstanding trade receivables within one year past due was immaterial.
+Loss allowance of approximately 97% (2018: 93%) on Group's outstanding trade receivables over one year past due of US\$10,732,000 (2018: US\$11,334,000) was provided as at 31 December 2019.
+Except for those loss allowance already provided on Group's outstanding trade receivables over one year past due, the ECL rate of collectively assessed remaining trade receivables over one year past due, the management consider that the credit risks inherent in the Group's outstanding trade receivables within one year past due was immaterial.